RealStuff29/GoalGetters/README.md

 **GoalGetters** solves this by pairing/connecting students with anonymous like-minded partners who share similar objectives, ensuring both privacy and productivity at the same time.

-> *Example:*
-> Small local businesses struggle to maintain an online presence, limiting visibility to customers.
-> Our web application helps them list menus, accept feedback, and attract more customers.

 ---